temporalio/cli/temporalcli/commandsmd/commands.md

   Workflow Id must be set.
 * `--reason` (string) - Reason for termination.
 Defaults to message with the current user's name.
 * `--yes`, `-y` (bool) - Confirm prompt to perform batch.
 Only allowed if query is present.

-### temporal workflow trace: Trace progress of a Workflow Execution and its children.

-TODO

 ### temporal workflow update: Updates a running workflow synchronously.